KimSangYeon-DGU/GSoC-2019/README.md

   <img src="https://github.com/KimSangYeon-DGU/GSoC-2019/blob/master/images/TC2_follow-up_01.gif" width=256>
 </p>

-The above images is the case that the two distributions are overlaid initially.
+The above images are the case that the two distributions are overlaid initially.
 The left is with initial phi 0, and the right is with initial phi 180.
-From the images, we can see that in left image, the two distributions moved to the same cluster first before moving to each cluster, on the other hand, the two distributions moved to each cluster.
+From the images, we can see that in the left image, the two distributions moved to the same cluster first before moving to each cluster, on the other hand, the two distributions moved to each cluster.
 Therefore, we checked again that phi has an effect on the training process.

 ### 7. Multiple clusters
 In this research, we checked the performance of QGMM in multiple clusters.